smndn/DownBad/README.md

-# Simple Web Video Downloader
+# DownBad - Simple Web Video Downloader

 A minimal Python application for downloading YouTube videos and audio files with a clean, modern interface.